-Monasticism in Comparative Perspective: World Religions in Practice (RLST 116) Co-taught with Stephen Davis.
-This seminar undertakes a cross-cultural and interdisciplinary study of monasticism from antiquity to the present day, drawing upon a broad range of historical, ethnographic, archaeological, literary, and visual sources.
+Monasticism in Comparative Perspective: World Religions in Practice (RLST 116) This seminar undertakes a cross-cultural and interdisciplinary study of monasticism from antiquity to the present day, drawing upon a broad range of historical, ethnographic, archaeological, literary, and visual sources.
 Students will address basic questions about monastic spirituality, practice, and institutional organization: What is monasticism and how is it distinguished from other kinds of religious and non-religious practice?
 What is our earliest evidence for monasticism and what different types have developed from antiquity to the present day?
 How are monastic communities organized and how are aspects of life like food, sleep, sex, work, and prayer regimented?
 Why do men and women decide to enter the monastic life and what special challenges do they face as monastics?
 What do stories and visual images communicate about monastic ethics and theologies?
 Where and in what kinds of physical settings are monasteries located?
 How do these settings impact everyday life for the monks and nuns who dwell there?
 In what distinctive ways have monastic communities responded to the challenges of modernity?

-Pilgrimage in Comparative Perspective: World Religions in Practice (RLST 103) Co-taught with Stephen Davis.
-This course provides a methodological and historical introduction to the practice of pilgrimage in different cultural and religious settings, beginning with a consideration of anthropological perspectives on the phenomenon of pilgrimage, and then continuing with investigations of Greco-Roman, Jewish, Christian, Islamic, Indian, and Buddhist traditions, as well “secular” forms of ritualized travel.
+Pilgrimage in Comparative Perspective: World Religions in Practice (RLST 103) This course provides a methodological and historical introduction to the practice of pilgrimage in different cultural and religious settings, beginning with a consideration of anthropological perspectives on the phenomenon of pilgrimage, and then continuing with investigations of Greco-Roman, Jewish, Christian, Islamic, Indian, and Buddhist traditions, as well “secular” forms of ritualized travel.

 Reading Tibetan Buddhist Texts (RLST 413) This course explores the foundational doctrinal and philosophical systems of Tibetan Buddhism, combining a systematic study of traditional Buddhist exegetical works in English translation with an immersion in the basic vocabulary and grammar of classical Tibetan.
 The course adopts as its principal texts Gampopa’s The Jewel Ornament of Liberation and Tsongkhapa’s The Great Treatise on the Stages of the Path to Enlightenment.
 These seminal works represent two of Tibet’s best-known religious traditions and set forth related, though frequently divergent, approaches to engaging with the Buddha’s teachings in the Tibetan Buddhist world.